Easy Room AI

 An empty room is a hard sell.
 Buyers struggle to judge scale and imagine living in a bare space — which is exactly why staging works.
 The National Association of Realtors' Profile of Home Staging found that 82% of buyers' agents said staging made it easier for a buyer to visualize a property as their future home, and staged listings tend to sell faster.

 The catch with physical staging is cost: $2,000–$5,000 per listing.
-AI virtual staging delivers a similar visualization for a few dollars a photo, in seconds.
-This guide compares the eight best AI virtual staging tools of 2026 — and covers the disclosure rules every agent now has to follow.
+Human virtual staging often runs ~$24–$32 per image with 24–48 hour turnaround.
+AI virtual staging delivers similar visualization in seconds for a fraction of that.
+This guide compares the eight best AI virtual staging tools of 2026 — and covers the disclosure rules every agent has to follow.

 In this guide you will learn: